SikuliX/sikulix.github.io/website/docs/intro.md

 click(…) # we click …
 ```

 Using the **SikuliX IDE**, you can setup and maintain your visual workflows including capturing and organizing the needed images.
 Besides SikuliX's basic commands, you do not need any programming or scripting knowledge.
-Only when you would like to optimize, repeat a more than basic linear workflow, you have to dive deeper into the scripting language of your choice (currently supported in the IDE: <code>Python</code>, <code>Ruby</code>, <code>JavaScript</code>).
+Only when you would like to optimize, repeat a more than basic linear workflow, you have to dive deeper into the scripting language of your choice (currently supported in the IDE: <code>Python</code>, and <code>Ruby</code>).

 ---